sidv11/sidv11/README.md

 - Retrieval-Augmented Generation (RAG) — from-scratch and with LangChain
 - AI agents using the ReAct pattern
 - Production-facing ML: deployment, evaluation, and monitoring, not just model training
-- Currently 5 days into a 30-day structured GitHub build sprint across DA, ML, NLP, and GenAI

 ---